-But sometimes sad feelings can go on for too long, hurt too deeply, and make it hard for you to enjoy the good things about your life.
+But sometimes sad feelings can go on for too long, hurt too deeply, and make it hard for someone to enjoy the good things about life.
 This deeper, more intense kind of sadness that lasts a lot longer is called depression.

 People of all ages can become depressed — even kids.
 Depression brings down a person's mood and energy.
 It can affect how people think about themselves and their situation.